osynge/whatenv/README.md

         --state  $CLUSTER_STATE \
         --all

+To list the VM's

+    osweint_teardown \
+        --cfg $OS_CFG \
+        --instance-list

+To list the sessions

+    osweint_teardown \
+        --cfg $OS_CFG \
+        --session-list

 ## ROADMAP ##

 These scripts are converting to an MVC pattern from a series of linear scripts.
 Currently to much data uses the state file as the model.
-This is being phased out in stages, and asmuch data as possible is being placed in the MVC model.
+This is being phased out in stages, and as much data as possible is being placed in the MVC model.
 This will remove the need for $CLUSTER_STATE and generating
 $CLUSTER_STATE will become optional.
+When this is complete the 3 separate cli interfaces will be merged into one cli, having all the same functionality in a single cli.

 These scripts will eventually be taken and absorbed into whenenv, to users of whenenv no longer have to explictly call these scripts, and can simply markup